-Expats wishing to take up employment in South Africa will need to acquire a work permit, but getting one isn't always a consistent process.
-In South Africa, work permits are known as work visas and allow the bearer to enter, stay and work in the country.
+If you’re looking to work in South Africa, you will need to acquire a work permit, but getting one isn’t always a consistent process.
+Work permits in South Africa are known as work visas and allow the holder to enter, stay, and work in the country.

 Applying for a work visa for South Africa

-The main consideration for work visas is still whether South African citizens are able to perform the task in question at the same level as the applicant.
-The documentation required to prove this is a grey area that partially depends on officials' personal discretion.
-As a result, patience and persistence are highly advised for expats who don't have an employer organising their permit for them.
+The main consideration for work visas is still whether South African citizens can perform the task in question at the same level as the applicant.
+The documentation required to prove this is a grey area that partially depends on officials’ personal discretion.
+As a result, patience and persistence are highly advised for expats who don’t have an employer to organise their permits.

-Either way, the first time that expats apply for a visa has to be at a South African mission outside the country.
-It isn't possible to change from a visit visa to a work visa while in South Africa.
+Expats must apply for their visa at a South African mission outside the country the first time they apply.
+They cannot switch from a visitor visa to a work visa while in South Africa.

 Types of work visas for South Africa